tomato42/marvin-toolkit/example/rust-crypto/README.md

 -o rsa2048_repeat/ \
 --clock-frequency 1000
 ```
-Since we're using a nanosecond resolution clock in the python script,
+Since we're using a nanosecond resolution clock in the application,
 we specify the clock frequency as 1000 MHz.

 Finally, run the analysis: